 Treatment for metabolic disorders begins with seeking medical care from your health care provider.
 The treatment approach for metabolic disorders depends on the specific disorder.
 Inborn errors of metabolism (inherited metabolic disorders) are often treated with nutritional counseling and support, periodic assessment, physical therapy, and other supportive care options.
 Acquired metabolic disorder treatment will include normalizing the metabolic balance by both reversing the cause and administering medications.

 Treatment options for inherited metabolic disorders

 Multiple treatment options are available for inherited metabolic disorders.
 Examples include:

-Complications of untreated metabolic disorders can be serious, even life threatening in some cases.
+Complications of untreated metabolic disorders can be serious, even life-threatening in some cases.
 You can help minimize your risk of serious complications by following the treatment plan you and your health care professional design specifically for you.
 Complications of metabolic disorders include:

-Seek immediate medical care for serious symptoms, such as severe difficulty breathing; bluish coloration of the lips or fingernails; seizure; and change in level of consciousness or alertness, such as passing out or unresponsiveness.
+Seek immediate medical care for serious symptoms, such as severe difficulty breathing; bluish coloration of the lips or fingernails; seizure; and change in the level of consciousness or alertness, such as passing out or unresponsiveness.

 Seek prompt medical care if you are being treated for metabolic disorders but mild symptoms recur or are persistent.